badys/lsnova-test/README.md

 Program can be run on two modes.

 1) Without arguments - It generates random List of Integers with size and bounds defined in parameters
-2) With path as first argument - Program reads all lines then parse values to ints (using " " as delimiter - defined in ```DELIMITER``` variable ) Path can be either relative or absolute.
+2) With path as first argument - Program reads all lines then parse values to ints (using " " as delimiter - defined in ```DELIMITER``` variable ) Path can be either relative or absolute. ```TARGET``` value can be provided as second argument, otherwise 13 is used.

 Application uses double loop to go through list of integers and prints pairs that sum is equal to ```TARGET``` variable.
 First element of pair is always smaller than the other.
 List is printed in ascending order.